 The Corporation's inspection ratings for the Developments, which incorporate HUD's inspection ratings for FHA-insured mortgage loans, include five rating levels: superior (HUD score: 90-100), above average (HUD score: 80-89), satisfactory (HUD score: 60-79), below average (HUD score: 46-59) and unsatisfactory (HUD score: 0-45).
 Any FHA-insured Mortgage Loan or HUD Assisted Developments with a below average or unsatisfactory physical inspection rating may be subject to foreclosure by HUD (see "THE PROGRAM-FHA-Insured Mortgage Loans and HUD Assisted Developments with Low Inspection Ratings").
 Appendix D-1 denotes which one of the rating levels applies to each outstanding inspected Development.
-The following chart summarizes the applicability of each physical inspection rating level as of July 31, 2020.
-A significant majority of the mortgage loans underlying the 2014 Series B Mortgage Loan and the 2018 Series B Mortgage Loan are not inspected by the Corporation; such mortgage loans not inspected by the Corporation are not included in this chart.
+The following chart summarizes the applicability of each physical inspection rating level as of January 31, 2021.
+A significant majority of the mortgage loans underlying the 2014 Series B Mortgage Loan are not inspected by the Corporation; such mortgage loans not inspected by the Corporation are not included in this chart.
 In addition, the table excludes information with respect to the ML Restructuring Subordinate Mortgage Loans other than those Developments with other Mortgage Loans under the Open Resolution.